cloudmesh-community/book/chapters/pi/clusters/pi-spark.md

 * Benchmarking Hadoop and Spark on Mutiple Platforms
 <http://cyberaide.org/papers/vonLaszewski-cloud-vol-9.pdf#page=27&zoom=100,0,96>

-TODO:

-- [ ] The section contains some issues
-- [ ] It should leverage the NoW setup
-- [ ] A per node setup is used instead of a scripted setup
-- [x] The original text contained too many sections which has been changed
-- [ ] Some text in teh later part is unclear
+## About

 We provide step-by-step instructions on installing a Spark cluster on a pre-installed hadoop on a cluster of raspberry pi.
 To start we assume you have Hadoop installed.
-THis is achieved by following the instructions provided in
+This is achieved by following the instructions provided in

+:warning: this link needs to be changed, we also need to identify if the hadoop install for pi is different from the regular hadoop install

 * <http://cyberaide.org/papers/vonLaszewski-bigdata.pdf>